Training-Free Layout Control with Cross-Attention Guidance: Related Work

-\paragraph{Layout Control in Image Generation.} Closely related to achieving layout control is image generation with spatial conditioning, which is typically specified as labeled bounding boxes or semantic maps~\cite{sun2019image,sylvain2021object,yang2022modeling,zhao2019image,fan2022frido,park2019semantic}.
-These methods operate without text prompts and, as a result, they rely on a closed-set vocabulary to generate images, which is decided by the labeled concepts in the training distribution (\eg, MS COCO~\cite{lin2014microsoft}).
-However, large image-text models such as CLIP~\cite{radford2021learning} are now making it possible to extend to open-vocabulary generation.
-On the other hand, it is often challenging for text to convey information about the precise layout of a scene; even then, the \emph{spatial} fidelity of image generators is extremely limited~\cite{visor}.
-Therefore, jointly conditioning on text and layout has been studied in \cite{gafni2022make,hinz2019generating,huang2022multimodal} as well as predicting layout from text~\cite{hong2018inferring}.
-Very recently, and concurrently with our work, \cite{li2023gligen, yang2022reco} propose mechanisms to extend the state-of-the-art Stable Diffusion model~\cite{stable_diffusion} with spatial conditioning. \textsc{Gligen}~\cite{li2023gligen} uses a gated self-attention layer which enables additional inputs (\eg, bounding boxes) to be processed.
-ReCo~\cite{yang2022reco} achieves layout control through regional tokens encoded as part of the text prompt.
-However, unlike our approach, both of these methods require additional training using images with localized objects as ground truth.
-Finally, building on top of diffusion, some recent works show controllable image generation from various conditioning signals~\cite{bansal2023universal,zhang2023adding,huang2023composer}.
+\paragraph{Layout Control in Image Generation.} Image generation with spatial conditioning is closely related to layout control and typically done with bounding boxes or semantic maps~\cite{sun2019image,sylvain2021object,yang2022modeling,zhao2019image,fan2022frido,park2019semantic}.
+These methods do not use text prompts and rely on a closed-set vocabulary to generate images, \ie, the labels of the training distribution (\eg, COCO~\cite{lin2014microsoft}).
+Recent image-text models such as CLIP~\cite{radford2021learning} are now enabling the extension to open-vocabulary.
+However, the precise layout of a composition is still challenging to convey through text alone; even then, the \emph{spatial} fidelity of image generators is extremely limited~\cite{visor}.
+Thus, jointly conditioning on text and layout~\cite{gafni2022make,hinz2019generating,huang2022multimodal} and predicting layout from text~\cite{hong2018inferring} have also been considered.